umtdg/cmdpp/README.md

 # Usage

 * _Optional_: Create a derived class from `Cmd` class.
 * Define your functions in a global scope.
+Functions should match `CmdFunctionType`.
 If using a derived class of `Cmd` class, then these functions should not be members of the class.
 * Create an object of `Cmd` class or created derived class, and add your functions using `Cmd::AddCommand`.
 * Call `CmdLoop` to start the application loop.